streamr-dev/network/docs/docs/streamr-network/incentives/network-incentives.md

 ## Technical description

 The tokenomics are mainly governed by the following two smart contracts: the Operator contract and the Sponsorship contract.
 The Operator contract represents an [operator running a Streamr node in the Streamr network](../network-roles/operators.md).
-The Sponsorship contract holds [the sponsors'](../network-roles/sponsors.md) DATA tokens that `sponsor` a stream, and allocates them as earnings to the stakers.
+The Sponsorship contract holds [the sponsors'](../network-roles/sponsors.md) DATA tokens that `sponsor` a stream, and allocates them as earnings to the staked Operators.

-Stakers are Operator contracts controlled by their operators.
-The DATA tokens held by the Operator contract are the funds that the operator can `stake` into Sponsorship contracts.
-By staking into Sponsorship, the operator commits to servicing the sponsored stream.
+Operator contracts are controlled by their operators.
+The DATA tokens held by the Operator contract are the funds that the controlling operator can `stake` into whichever Sponsorship contracts they like.
+By staking into a Sponsorship, the operator commits to servicing the sponsored stream.

-Stakers may `reduceStakeTo` a lower staked DATA amount, or `unstake` entirely.
+The staked operators may `reduceStakeTo` a lower staked DATA amount, or `unstake` entirely.
 By unstaking they remove their commitment to servicing the sponsored stream.

-Stakers earn from the Sponsorship contract, and those earnings they can `withdraw`.
+Operators earn from each "running" Sponsorship contract that they're staked to, and those earnings they can `withdraw`.
 The withdrawn profits are split between protocol, delegators, and the operator (see [Profit sharing](#profit-sharing)).
+Some Sponsorship contracts start paying out earnings (*running*) once there are enough operators staked (minOperatorCount), some always pay when there is at least one.

 It is for this profit share that [the delegators](../network-roles/delegators.md) will want to `delegate` their DATA tokens to the Operator contract.
 The operator can then use those delegated tokens to stake more DATA into Sponsorship contracts, increasing their share of the sponsorship earnings.